kanishka3125/Algorithmic-Trading-Backtesting-Platform/README.md

 ## Overview

-AlphaForge is a full-stack algorithmic trading backtesting platform designed to simulate and evaluate trading strategies using historical market data.
+AlgoBacktest Terminal is a full-stack algorithmic trading backtesting platform designed to simulate and evaluate trading strategies using historical market data.
 It combines a high-performance backtesting engine with an immersive, interactive frontend to deliver a realistic trading analysis experience.

 The platform enables users to configure strategies, run simulations, and analyze results through dynamic charts, performance metrics, and detailed trade logs.